sauravdhoju/KamSter-TaskMgmt-/README.md

 First clone the repository.

+Then, change into the cloned directory:

 ```cmd
 cd <folder_name>
 ```

-Install all dependencies for backend and frontend using the batch file `installation.bat`
+Install all dependencies for backend and frontend using the batch file `installation.bat`:

 ```cmd
 .\installation.bat